-The Commission recommends that the reporting framework ensure appropriate independence in the preparation of reporting instruments.
-To ensure that reporting is both comprehensive and accurate there needs to be considerable independence in the preparation of reports, with parties held accountable for the information reporting.
+3.134 The Commission recommended that the reporting framework ensure appropriate independence in the preparation of reporting instruments.
+To ensure that reporting was both comprehensive and accurate there was a need for considerable independence in the preparation of reports, with parties held accountable for the information reported.
 The responsible entity could be required to certify that the material presented is accurate (on a best endeavours basis).
-The data reported should be subject to oversight by an appropriate body to confirm that assumptions and forecasts are reasonable.
+The data reported should also be subject to oversight by an appropriate body to confirm that assumptions and forecasts are reasonable.